jiayuanmark/cs224n-pa4/README.md

 Deep learning for NER

-We reuse the CommandLineUtils.java in PA2 for simplify our parameter tuning process.
+We reuse the CommandLineUtils.java in PA2 to simplify parameter tuning process.

-We do read and parse following parameter:
+Here are the command line options we support:

 -window:  window size for the model, default is set to 13.